Skip to content

 For most UK small businesses, the payroll choice follows the accounting choice.
 If you use QuickBooks, use QuickBooks Payroll.
 If you use Xero, use Xero Payroll.
 Switching accounting platforms to save £3/month on payroll makes no sense.

-Choose Xero Payroll if you’re already a Xero customer, have under 25 employees (no base fee saves money), or value employee experience (the Xero Me app is genuinely better than QuickBooks Workforce).
-The simpler pricing structure – just £1.50/employee, no base fee – is easier to budget for.
+Choose Xero Payroll if you’re already a Xero customer, want the lowest total payroll cost at any team size, or value employee experience (the Xero Me app is genuinely better than QuickBooks Workforce).
+The simpler pricing structure – just £1.50/employee on top of your plan, no payroll base fee – is easier to budget for.

 If you’re choosing from scratch and payroll is a priority, Xero’s interface and employee self-service give it a slight edge.
 But both are excellent – the UK accounting software market is a genuine two-horse race, and payroll follows the same pattern.